 You may have noticed that the headlines from the magazine covers were templates for me.
 This is how I create most of the headlines for my blog posts – it definitely works.

 You can also use analogy to create powerful headlines.
-For instance, I just created one at QuickSprout, where I leveraged Instagram celebrities.
+For example, I just created one at QuickSprout, where I leveraged Instagram celebrities.
 Take a look:

 Another site that uses analogy in their blog posts is Montreal Blog.
 Virtually all of their popular blog posts include analogy.